 Presidential Health Directives for the Ohio University Issued Pursuant to Interim Policy 44.102

 Interim Policy 44.102 provides Ohio University the ability to take appropriate action to address transmittable disease, epidemics, pandemics, and other threats to the health and safety of persons associated with Ohio University.
-Pursuant to the policy, The President, or his or her designee, in consultation with the Chief Medical Affairs Officer (“CMAO”) has the authority to establish specific health requirements for community members appropriate to current community health risks.
+Pursuant to the policy, the President, or their designee, in consultation with the Chief Medical Affairs Officer (“CMAO”) and Special Assistant to the President for Public Health Operations, has the authority to establish specific health requirements for community members appropriate to current community health risks.
 All community members at any Ohio University campus or location must comply with all specific health requirements promulgated under this Interim Policy 44.102.

 The health requirements promulgated under this policy may be modified or rescinded by the President or his or her designee at any time for any reason.
 Any changes related to these health requirements will be communicated via electronic mail to Ohio University students, faculty, and staff.

 What follows amends the prior Directives issued November 16, 2020.

 Community Health Directives